kerberos-io/deployment/README.microk8s.md

 kubectl get po -w -A
 ```

-### Kerberos Hub
+### Hub

-Now we have setup the most important building blocks in terms of video surveillance: Kerberos Agents or Kerberos Factory and Kerberos Vault, we can start consolidating our cameras and recorded videos into a single pane of glass also known as Kerberos Hub.
+Now we have setup the most important building blocks in terms of video surveillance: Agents or Factory and Vault, we can start consolidating our cameras and recorded videos into a single pane of glass also known as Hub.

 ```bash
 helm repo add kerberos https://charts.kerberos.io